-- 3.2 The training includes (but is not limited to) the practical application of the UK GDPR's principles in a school context, guidance on how to keep personal data secure and when staff should speak to the Data Protection Lead. - 3.3 The Data Protection Lead attends external training annually which is appropriate to their role as the senior individual who leads on the College's data protection compliance.
+- 3.2 The training includes (but is not limited to) the practical application of the UK GDPR's principles in a school context, guidance on how to keep personal data secure and when staff should speak to the Data Protection Lead. - 3.3 The Senior Leadership Team and Governors receive additional training on an annual basis.
+This training has been specifically designed for their roles. - 3.4 The Data Protection Lead attends external training annually which is appropriate to their role as the senior individual who leads on the School's data protection compliance.